 Learning At Home

 On this page you will find resources and ideas that we have shared during the Covid-19 Pandemic.
-Many are things we used during Lockdown, but can be further utilised by any children who are needing to stay home during any subsequent Alert Levels.
+Many are things we used during the last Lockdown, but can be further utilised by any children who are needing to stay home during any subsequent Traffic Light Levels.
 Please make contact if you need any support with anything, or have any questions.

 Epic! – A digital reading platform for kids 12 and under.
 It has 40,000 books, audiobooks, learning videos, quizzes, more.
 Both English and Spanish books available.”
 All parents can get a free 30-day trial.